Rashmika-Dineth/Information-Networks/Task 6/ReadMe.md

 11. What's the difference between arp and mac address tables?

+- ARP Table: Works at the network layer (Layer 3) to map IP addresses to MAC addresses.

+- MAC Address Table: Works at the data link layer (Layer 2) to map MAC addresses to switch

+- ARP Table: Used by devices to determine where to send IP packets on a local network.

+- MAC Address Table: Used by switches to efficiently forward Ethernet frames to the correct destination.

 #### RETURN to the Moodle: Answers to the questions asked and PC’s arp table and switch mac address table.
 All in same file